-Essential Criteria for all Roles:
+Essential Criteria for Both Roles:

-- A sound understanding of and exposure to corporate governance at a senior level, particularly during periods of significant change, and gained through participation on Boards, committees or similar structures. - A strong and demonstrable commitment to equality, diversity and inclusion. - A supportive team-player with an approachable style, excellent communication, influencing and relationship management skills. - Ability to constructively challenge and show independence of view, whilst having the ability to establish collaborative relationships. - Strong intellect and sound judgement, and a high level of probity and integrity. - An ability to develop and sustain constructive relationships with senior-level stakeholders. - A solid commitment to high ethical standards of integrity and honesty and the Seven Principles of Public Life.
+- A sound understanding of and exposure to corporate governance at a senior level, gained through participation on Boards, committees or similar structures either as an executive or as a non-executive. - A strong and demonstrable commitment to equality, diversity and inclusion. - A supportive team-player with an approachable style, excellent communication, influencing and relationship management skills. - Ability to constructively challenge and show independence of view, whilst having the - Ability to establish collaborative relationships. - Strong intellect and sound judgement, and a high level of probity and integrity. - An ability to develop and sustain constructive and complex relationships with senior-level stakeholders. - Financial and economic awareness gained from familiarity of operating in a complex environment. - A solid commitment to high ethical standards of integrity and honesty and the Seven Principles of Public Life.